changkun/modern-cpp-tutorial/book/en-us/01-intro.md

 ## 1.2 Compatibilities with C

 For some force majeure and historical reasons, we had to use some C code (even old C code) in C++, for example, Linux system calls.
 Before the advent of modern C++, most people talked about "what is the difference between C and C++".
 Generally speaking, in addition to answering the object-oriented class features and the template features of generic programming, there is no other opinion, or even a direct answer.
 "Almost" is also a lot of people.
-The Wayne diagram in Figure 1.2 roughly answers the C and C++ related compatibility.
+The Venn diagram in Figure 1.2 roughly answers the C and C++ related compatibility.

 ![Figure 1.2: Compatabilities between ISO C and ISO C++](../../assets/figures/comparison.png)